SPLITE/peter-vocals/README.md

 my voice assets lol.
 I'm gonna be using these in an fnf mod (maybe, idk how to code and im always busy with things).

+This only includes the dwp files, for anything else please use the mega link

 If you want to use them for any purpose PLEASE CREDIT ME.
 Any one of these is sufficient:

 * Twitter: @SPLITEwastaken